Methane Net symposium.

 Winter 2011.
 Many of the former Institute of Biology staff hold a reunion.
 And how much older we all are: a number of us are approaching retirement and a good few of us are already and some of these still working part-time.
 All who made it are doing well, though illness did sadly prevent one former senior staff member (1982-'88) from attending.
 However it was great to see so many and after a few hours we adjourned for a meal in (ironically for a science secretariat) the South Bank arts complex.
 In addition from catching up, there was some universal sensation at what has happened to the Institute since the turn of the century.
 Prior to that, for the best part of two years, we the senior management effectively ran the Institute in the absence of a General Secretary/Chief Exec, the books were balanced, membership grew to a record level and all was well.
 Move forward 12 years to today and particular concerns raised at the reunion included the on-going decline in Institute membership and the underselling of the 20-22 Queensberry Place, S. Kensington HQ in 2004 for a paltry few million.
 'Paltry few' because despite the subsequent overall decline in London property prices, and notwithstanding the 2008/9 banking crisis, since then No. 20 Queensberry Place alone (half the former HQ) was (2010) on the market by its new owners for an eye-watering £12 million asking price: it looks like the IoB and its members could have lost healthy 7-figure sum!
 Fortunately the IoB has turned a leaf, changed its name (now it is the Society of Biology) and has a new Chief Executive, who is moving its HQ yet again, this time to rented accommodation with the British Ecological Society, and who is clearing out those officers involved with the former 'group think'.
 Hopefully stability if not growth will now ensue, but the Institute/Society of Biology in terms of accommodation, staffing and members size is now (2011) back to where it was in the 1960s.
 And so it goes…

 New Year 2011: Carbon Isotope Excursion symposium cited by the Geological Society as one of its best events of 2010.
 It is always very pleasing when one's projects are appreciated.
-So it was a delight to see in Geological Society's (the professional and learned body for British geoscientists) 2010 annual report that both its President and its Executive Secretary separately cited the symposium, for which I was the principal convenor last year, as one of the Society's highlights of 2010.
-It was also cited as a highlight of the Society's year on its website.
-A gratifying start to the year.
+So it was a delight to see in Geological Society's (the professional and learned body for British geoscientists) 2010 annual report that both its President (Bryan Lovell) and its Executive Secretary (Edmund Nickless) separately cited the symposium, for which I was the principal convenor last year, as one of the Society's highlights of 2010.
+(The Geological Society (2011) Annual Review 2010, Lovell, B. p4 and Nickless, E. p5.
+The Geological Society: London.
+Accessible off this page https://www.geolsoc.org.uk/About/Annual-Review/Annual-Review-Archive.)

 For details see the symposia's abstract booklet and an archive page.
 Plus, of course, the top of last year's news page.
-The symposium held under the auspices of the Geological Society was run with the kind support from colleagues at the British Ecological Society, a learned (as opposed to a professional) body that was part of the biological affiliation of societies I serviced at the Institute of Biology up to 2003.
+The symposium held under the auspices of the Geological Society was run with the kind support from colleagues at the British Ecological Society: the latter being a learned (as opposed to a professional) body that was part of the biological affiliation of societies I serviced at the Institute of Biology up to 2003.
 And yes, I am a member of that too.
 Well a chap has to keep up to date with science's on-going march.